apoorvagupta-12/MLEng-HW1/README.md

 python score_headlines.py headlines.txt nyt
 ```

-If the file with headlines and source aren't provided, an error will be thrown.
+If the file with headlines and source aren't provided, an error will be thrown. \n
 Please ensure the input txt file contains one headline per line (headlines are separated by '\n')

 ---